-Note: [Barriers are not required.]
-Temporary walls or barriers or plastic sheeting [still in use] must not impede or obstruct the means of egress, fire safety components or fire safety systems (e.g., corridors, exit doors, smoke barrier doors, fire alarm pulls, fire sprinklers, smoke detectors, fire alarm panels, or fire extinguishers).
+Note: Barriers are not required.
+Temporary walls or barriers or plastic sheeting still in use must not impede or obstruct the means of egress, fire safety components or fire safety systems (e.g., corridors, exit doors, smoke barrier doors, fire alarm pulls, fire sprinklers, smoke detectors, fire alarm panels, or fire extinguishers).

 - When possible, use an area with an entrance separated from the rest of building.
-[If possible,] the isolation space should be separated so the essential NF personnel maintaining the building or providing services to residents in the isolation space are not required to go through areas where negative or asymptomatic residents are receiving care. - Provide hand hygiene areas as needed, including inside and outside of the entrance to isolation area when possible. - Provide separate spaces to don (put on) and doff (take off) PPE when possible.
-See attachment 2 about optimizing the use of facemasks and do's and don'ts for facemask use, and attachment 3 about donning (putting on) and doffing (taking off) PPE.
+If possible, the isolation space should be separated so the essential NF personnel maintaining the building or providing services to residents in the isolation space are not required to go through areas where negative or asymptomatic residents are receiving care. - Provide hand hygiene areas as needed, including inside and outside of the entrance to isolation area when possible. - Provide separate spaces to don (put on) and doff (take off) PPE when possible.
+Read attachment 3 about donning (putting on) and doffing (taking off) PPE. - When a single area is provided for donning and doffing PPE, these principles should be followed: - Provide for hand hygiene and adequate disposal of used PPE in the donning and doffing area - Only donning or doffing should occur at any given time do not perform these activities at the same time - Only two people should be in the area at any time use the buddy system to assure that donning and doffing is done correctly - Use a private bedroom with its own bathroom for each resident when possible. - Use a semi-private bedroom and cohort COVID-19 positive residents if necessary.
+If a resident with COVID-19 has another infectious disease that requires transmission-based precautions, they need to be in a single occupancy room. - Accommodate a resident in the same bedroom for their entire stay while in the isolation unit/wing when possible. - Limit resident transport and movement to medically essential purposes only. - Use dedicated HCP and staff for the isolation area if possible. - Minimize traffic in and out of the isolation area. - Provide dedicated areas within the isolation area for HCP and staff use, including break rooms, medication rooms, and supply rooms. - Provide adequate staff with training, skills, and competencies for COVID- 19 care. - Provide dedicated and adequate PPE, supplies and equipment for use in the isolation area. - Train HCP and staff on proper use and maintenance of PPE per CDC guidance.

-- When a single area is provided for donning and doffing PPE, these principles should be followed: - Provide for hand hygiene and adequate disposal of used PPE in the donning and doffing area - Only donning or doffing should occur at any given time do not perform these activities at the same time - Only two people should be in the area at any time use the buddy system to assure that donning and doffing is done correctly - Use a private bedroom with its own bathroom for each resident when possible. - Use a semi-private bedroom and cohort COVID-19 positive residents if necessary.
-If a resident with COVID-19 has another infectious disease that requires transmission-based precautions, they need to be in a single occupancy room. - Accommodate a resident in the same bedroom for their entire stay while in the isolation unit/wing when possible. - Limit resident transport and movement to medically essential purposes only. - Use dedicated HCW and staff for the isolation area [if possible.] - Minimize traffic in and out of the isolation area. - Provide dedicated areas within the isolation area for HCW and staff use, including break rooms, medication rooms, and supply rooms. - Provide adequate staff with training, skills, and competencies for COVID- 19 care. - Provide dedicated and adequate PPE, supplies and equipment for use in the isolation area. - Train HCW and staff on proper use and maintenance of PPE per CDC guidance. - Use dedicated staff to provide meal service and cleaning in the isolation area [if possible]. - Offer residents the option to bring along any belongings they choose.
+- Use dedicated staff to provide meal service and cleaning in the isolation area if possible. - Offer residents the option to bring along any belongings they choose.
 Ensure transferred items are disinfected before they are moved out of the isolation area.

-HCW/staff leaving and entering isolation wing/unit
+HCP/staff leaving and entering isolation [room]

-- Directly after entering the isolation area and prior to donning PPE, perform hand hygiene - Put on proper PPE - Perform hand hygiene before and after performing resident care - Directly before exiting the isolation area, remove PPE - Perform hand hygiene - Exit isolation area, and directly after leaving the isolation area, perform hand hygiene
+- [Before entering the isolation room] and prior to donning PPE, perform hand hygiene - Put on proper PPE.
+[Read attachment 3 for donning and doffing procedures.] - Perform hand hygiene before and after performing resident care - Directly before exiting the isolation [room], remove all PPE [except respirator, in accordance with donning and doffing procedures in attachment 3] - Perform hand hygiene - Exit isolation area, and directly after leaving the isolation area, perform hand hygiene